 When you design a logo, you always look at what the competitors in the same field of business are doing.
 Showing the same to your clients would help them feel safer about your design approach, and hence it is an excellent point to add to your logo design pitch.

-Talk about the long term goals
+Talk about the long-term goals

-In this part, include how logo affects the performance of a company in the long term.
+In this part, include how the logo affects the performance of a company in the long term.
 Give examples of companies with great logo designs and how their customers feel about the logo.
 Compare this data to the impact that you think your logo design can have on the company.

 It’s time to wrap up the presentation.
 Make sure you add ending notes like stating how much fun you had in the entire process.
 Finally, ask the client for feedback and prepare yourself for some questions they might have.
 Amidst all this, do not forget to smile because it is a symbol of confidence.